Categories: Food & Drink

 There are over 24 regular traders selling artisan food and plants.
 The range includes breads, cheeses, vegetables, fruit, cakes, tarts, eggs, olives, jams, chutneys, fish, dry cured bacon, sausages, flowers, chocolate, sauces, and oils.

-No. 14 at The Georgian House
+No.14 at The Georgian House

 Restaurant

-Exterior of No 14 at The Georgian House
+Front exterior of No.14 The Georgian House

 The Award Winning 1790 Georgian building, lovingly restored with antique fireplaces, cornicing wooden floors and many more period details.